 ThermalTake has a new innovative CPU cooler, the BlueOrb FX.
-Just like the iFlash+ 120mm which I reviewed earlier this week the Blue Orb FX features one of the new LED fans from ThermalTake which display information onto the fan blades.
+Just like the iFlash+ 120mm which I reviewed earlier this week, the Blue Orb FX features one of the new LED fans from ThermalTake which displays information onto the fan blades.
 The BlueOrb FX is even a bit more advanced, it doesn't only show the real-time temperature and a rotating ThermalTake logo, it also shows the noise level.
 ThermalTake calls the real-time temperature the "T-Visuals" and the rotative logo and noise level is branded as "FlashCool".

 The ThermalTake Blue Orb FX features a radian crotched fin design and is compatible with both Intel's LGA775 processors and AMD's Socket AM2.
 In this review I'm going to test it on the Intel Core 2 Duo E6400 processor.

 As with most ThermalTake products, the Blue Orb FX ships in a nicely designed package.

 Before we start with the review lets take a look at the features and specifications and the supported processors:

 Fascinating flash light with rotative "ThermalTake" words makes extraordinary visual effects

 Real-time temperature display, shows the degree of cooling

 ThermalTake patent pending Radian crotched fin design provides superior air flow to achieve the optimal cooling

 Rated voltage: 12V